 Alert

-THE GOOD CONVERSATIONS SERIES Starts mid APRIL 2024.
-Join us ONLINE for a 3 part series for some good conversations in the group and out in the world.
-Come away with new tools to connect and to be heard.
+THE GOOD CONVERSATIONS SERIES Starts early NOVEMBER 2024.
+Join us ONLINE for a 3 part series for some conversations in the group and out in the world.
+Come away with new tools to truly connect and to be heard.
 Improve the quality of your relationships and change the world along the way!
 Email me to find out more.

 the return of the light